A Women’s History Month Lesson Plan

 The Lesson Plan

-1. Listen to Flocabulary’s Women’s Rights song.
-As students are listening, ask them to note down the different rights that women fought for throughout history, as well as current issues that women face.
+1. Watch Flocabulary’s Women’s Rights video.
+As students are watching, ask them to note down the different rights that women fought for throughout history, as well as current issues that women face.
 These issues are:

 - Equal rights in the home